ahlem-phantom/AI-HealthCare-Assistant/README.md

 <!-- GETTING STARTED -->
 ## ✨ Getting Started

-This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### 🚧 Prerequisites

-You may find below the list things you need to use this project :
+You may find below the list of things you need to use this project :
 * Make sure MongoDB is running on your system.
-* You will need to install yarn or npm command line .
+* You will need to install the "yarn" or "npm" command line.

 ### 🛠 Installation